 The Components of Digital Citizenship

-While the exact components of digital citizenship evolve with advances in technology, threats, media, and interconnectivity, the primary goal of digital citizenship stays relatively consistent.
+While the exact components of digital citizenship evolve with advances in technology, threats, media and interconnectivity, the primary goal of digital citizenship stays relatively consistent.
 Some of the primary components of digital citizenship include:

-Online Safety
+1. Online Safety

-One of the most important components of digital citizenship is the ability to stay safe online.
-In many digital literacy curricula, this subject has become enough of a focus that it is often contained in a separate module focusing solely on online safety.
 Online safety refers to the ability to protect private information and stay safe in an online environment.
-This includes understanding how to protect sensitive details such as name, birthday, social security numbers or home addresses, as well as identifying permissions of certain applications, enabling security protocols such as eliminating geotagging on publicly-available photos, knowing what information is safe to share and in what manner, and beyond.
-It also extends to identifying and mitigating cyber threats such as malware, phishing scams, ransomware, account hacking and more.
+This includes understanding how to protect sensitive details such as name, birthday, social security numbers, or home addresses, as well as identifying permissions of certain applications, enabling security protocols such as eliminating geotagging on publicly-available photos, knowing what information is safe to share and in what manner, and beyond.
+It also extends to identifying and mitigating cyber threats such as malware, phishing scams, ransomware and account hacking.

-Verifying Sources
+2. Verifying Sources

 Misinformation continues to be a hot topic regarding digital media.
-Disinformation, deepfakes (referring to AI-manipulated images, video, and audio), intentionally deceptive propaganda, and misleading viral content is on a steep rise.
+Disinformation, deepfakes (referring to AI-manipulated images, video and audio), intentionally deceptive propaganda, and misleading viral content are on a steep rise.
 This makes it more important than ever to educate our students on how to distinguish real information from fake or altered content, as well as being able to identify trustworthy resources or inspect the validity of a certain claim.

-Managing Inappropriate Content
+3. Managing Inappropriate Content

 It’s also important for digital citizenship curriculum to teach how to avoid unsafe or inappropriate content online.
 This is especially important for young students who may stumble across unsafe or inappropriate content unintentionally or without understanding the potential dangers of such content.

-Using Content Responsibly
+7. Using Content Responsibly

 Finally, digital citizenship should also include the ability to use content responsibly and legally.
 This covers a wide breadth of landscape, but includes knowing how and when to post content, how to utilize content in a respectful manner, and how to navigate the use of content while abiding by copyright laws.
 This refers to everything from text-based content to audio, video, imagery, graphs, presentations, spreadsheets and more.

-Final Thoughts: Teaching Students Digital Citizenship
+Teaching Students Digital Citizenship

 Teaching our students how to be responsible citizens has become an important part of digital literacy curriculum for students of all ages.
-This is because students are exposed to technology much more frequently than previous generations, with adolescents spending on average 7.5 hours daily in front of a screen.
+This is because students are exposed to technology much more frequently than previous generations, with adolescents spending on up to 9 hours daily in front of a screen.
 Because of this, it’s increasingly important that students understand how to protect their privacy and safety online while being able to identify and mitigate misinformation and risk as well as utilizing media respectfully and legally.

 Additional Reading